The DMEEX Trace Tool

 The Initial Screen

-Table records themselves contain general data about stored Trace Logs like Tree ID, Tree Name, when the log was generated, who triggered the engine run, and identification about the origin of the Trace Log.
+Table records themselves contain general data about stored Trace Logs like Tree ID, Tree Name, when the log was generated, who triggered the engine run, and identification of the origin of the Trace Log.
 Trace Log can either be generated right on the current system – “S” or it can be uploaded externally – “E”.

 The Detail View

-The Detail View is presented to the user after the selection of certain Trace Log from the Initial Screen.
-The layout of the detail view is very similar to DMEEX transaction.
-It does not display the tree definition like DMEEX, but the recording of „what was done“ inside DMEEX Engine.
+The Detail View is presented to the user after the selection of a certain Trace Log from the Initial Screen.
+The layout of the detail view is very similar to the DMEEX transaction.
+It does not display the tree definition like DMEEX, but the recording of „what was done“ inside the DMEEX Engine.

-On the left side of the screen there is a tree, which displays all the nodes that were marked with Tracepoint in the order they were processed by the engine.
+On the left side of the screen, there is a tree, which displays all the nodes that were marked with Tracepoint in the order they were processed by the engine.
 Also, if there are repetitions in the tree processing the DMEEX Trace Tool will display them accordingly.

 The Main Node

-Bellow the statistics section you can find a table that contains a skipped keys of input data.
+Bellow the statistics section you can find a table that contains skipped keys of input data.
 As you know DMEEX enables users to define key fields for a certain level.
-DMEEX uses this information to build iterations over the levels – number of unique keys equals number of repetitions of the level in the output file.
+DMEEX uses this information to build iterations over the levels – the number of unique keys equals the number of repetitions of the level in the output file.

 What we often see, based on customer feedback, are some iterations missing from the output file.
-In almost all cases the problem is caused by incorrectly defined key field, often by the usage of length and offset.
+In almost all cases the problem is caused by incorrectly defined key fields, often by the usage of length and offset.

 The conditions are being processed recursively by the engine.
 Trace Tool can show you the recursion tree.
-Each line starts with either green or red icon indicating the result of partial expression.
+Each line starts with either green or red icon indicating the result of the partial expression.
 Logical operators like AND or OR are always evaluating two expressions below them in the hierarchy.